rangari-rani/wellness_cart/README.md

 [MIT License](LICENSE)

 ---

+## 📬 Contact

+- This project is part of my personal developer portfolio.
+Feel free to connect or share feedback!
-📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
+- 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
-⭐ If you found this project helpful, please consider giving it a star!
+⭐ If you found this project helpful, consider giving it a star!